google/WebFundamentals/src/content/en/fundamentals/app-install-banners/promoting-install-mobile.md

 ## Inline promotional patterns

 Inline promotional techniques interweave promotions with site content.
-This is often more subtle than promotion in system UI, which has tradeoffs.
+This is often more subtle than promotion in application UI, which has tradeoffs.
 You want your promotion to stand out enough that interested users will notice it, but not so much that it detracts from the quality of your user experience.